 You can remit the tax on insurance premiums you collected to us in any of the following ways:

 - using the online payment service of a financial institution, if you file your return through My Account for businesses (use your payment code);

 - by pre-authorized debit, if you use the online filing services in My Account for businesses (you must have authorized us to debit amounts by completing form LM-2.DP-V, Payer's Pre-Authorized Debit Agreement – Business PAD);

 - in person at a financial institution; or

 - by mail.

-The date of receipt of a payment is the date on which we or the financial institution receives it.
+- The date of receipt of a payment is the date on which the financial institution or Revenu Québec receives it.